SHOPPING AND ALL THAT KIND OF STUFF

 We also have an amazing doctor Dr Tafara Siduna 0772 412 763 and equally brilliant dentist Clara 0777 224 168

 Kariba has a police force.
 The police station is on your way to the border…turn right at the ZUVA garage.
 They are by the Observation Point.
 When visiting the police station, take plenty of patience with you.
 Try to talk to CID rather than uniform if you can.
-Inspector Chideme 0772 454 687 is the head of CID and is very helpful, especially if you tell him you are staying at Warthogs.
+Inspector Njenje 0772 705 378 is part of CID and is very helpful, especially if you tell him you are staying at Warthogs.
 Also a good guy is Kamhesi from CID.
 There is also a police base in Nyamhunga.
 If you turn off the main tar road towards the shops, then turn first right down a dirt road you might find them.
 Best of luck.

 We also have a fire engine…stationed next to the market in Nyamhunga.
 I have never seen it in action….we’ve never had a fire at Warthogs thank goodness, Anyway, it is a bright shiny red truck and looks quite fancy.